jburbanof/star-wars-planets/README.md

 # Star Wars Planets

-In this web App you can search for the planets that appear in the star wars movies and get some caracteristics of it.
+In this web App you can search for the planets that appear in the star wars movies and get some characteristics of it.

 ## Getting Started